askasoft/pango/col/README.md

 type Collection interface {
 	Container

+	// Add adds item v to the collection
+	Add(v T)

-	// Add adds items of vs
+	// Adds adds items of vs to the collection
-	Add(vs ...any)
+	Adds(vs ...T)

-	// AddAll adds all items of another collection AddAll(ac Collection)
+	// AddCol adds all items of another collection AddCol(ac Collection)

+	// Remove remove all items with associated value v Remove(v T)

-	// Delete delete all items of vs
+	// Removes remove all items with associated value v of vs Removes(vs ...T)
-	Delete(vs ...any)

-	// DeleteIf delete all items that function f returns true DeleteIf(f func(any) bool)
+	// RemoveIf remove all items that function f returns true RemoveIf(f func(T) bool)

-	// DeleteAll delete all of this collection's elements that are also contained in the specified collection DeleteAll(ac Collection)
+	// RemoveCol remove all of this collection's elements that are also contained in the specified collection RemoveCol(ac Collection)

+	// Contain Test to see if the collection contains item v Contain(v T) bool

-	// Contains Test to see if the collection contains all items of vs Contains(vs ...any) bool
+	// Contains Test to see if the collection contains all items of vs Contains(vs ...T) bool

-	// ContainsAll Test to see if the collection contains all items of another collection ContainsAll(ac Collection) bool
+	// ContainCol Test to see if the collection contains all items of another collection ContainCol(ac Collection) bool

-	// Retain Retains only the elements in this collection that are contained in the argument array vs.
+	// Retains Retains only the elements in this collection that are contained in the argument array vs.
-	Retain(vs ...any)
+	Retains(vs ...T)

-	// RetainAll Retains only the elements in this collection that are contained in the specified collection.
+	// RetainCol Retains only the elements in this collection that are contained in the specified collection.
-	RetainAll(ac Collection)
+	RetainCol(ac Collection)

-	// Values returns a slice contains all the items of the collection Values() []any
+	// Values returns a slice contains all the items of the collection Values() []T

 	Eachable
 }